MuNgLo/DungeonGenerator/addons/MDunGenBCK/README.md

 # State-> 90% done

- Put all files in a folder called "MuNgLosDungeon" in your addons folder and activate.
+ Put all files in a folder called "MDunGen" in your addons folder and activate.

  Alternatively use Git subtree to add straight from repo

- git subtree add --prefix=addons/MuNgLosDungeon git@github.com:MuNgLo/DungeonGenerator.git main
+ git subtree add --prefix=addons/MDunGen git@github.com:MuNgLo/DungeonGenerator.git main

  Features
 	- Build